ghaiklor/type-challenges-solutions/README.md

 We are also trying to form a community that you can ask questions and get answers you have faced in the actual world - they may become part of the challenges!

+## Getting Started

+You can find anything you need [on the website](https://ghaiklor.github.io/type-challenges-solutions).
+This repository is just a source code and you don’t need to interact with it from here, actually.

+But, in case you came here to contribute, then you came to the right place.

 ## How to Contribute

 Easy!